Repression in the Soviet Union: Types

 There were many forms of repression in the Soviet Union carried out by the Soviet government and the ruling Communist Party.

 Political repression

 Political repression was enacted by the Soviet Union, especially during the rule of Stalin, in which he and the state sought to deter any and all political opponents and "undesirables".
 The latter term was limited not just to undesirable thought, but undesirable ethnic groups and minorities residing, often unwillingly, in the Soviet Union, who were commonly referred to as "enemies of the state".
 The state engaged in numerous deportations and transfers of these groups, often on the scale of entire nationalities.
-Other groups were forcefully migrated in the opposite direction in an effort to replaced those affected by mass ethnic cleansing.
+Other groups were forcefully migrated in the opposite direction in an effort to replace those affected by mass ethnic cleansing.

 Political repression by the state saw the uprising of multiple rebellions, often crushed with overwhelming force and repression, though these rebellions and revolutions are what ultimately led to the Union's collapse.